 - What is Wilde’s attitude toward the aristocracy?
 Does he admire or make fun of them?

 Chew on This

-Although many of Wilde’s characters in Earnest are aristocrats, he ultimately parodies the upper class’s pride and pretension.
+Although many of Wilde’s characters in Earnest are aristocrats, he ultimately parodies the pride and pretension of the upper class.

 By imitating and trying to marry into the aristocracy, Jack is a hypocrite and a traitor to his own class.